ricardohsmello/k6-stress-test/README.md

 ![Stars](https://img.shields.io/github/stars/ricardohsmello/k6-stress-test)
 ![Release Version](https://img.shields.io/github/release/ricardohsmello/k6-stress-test)

-# k6-stress-test project
+# k6-stress-test

-this project was created to simulate the use of the k6 test.
+This project was created to simulate the use of the k6 test.
 There is an endpointthat creates a map with a sequence of integers.
 After this endpoint is up, scritp.js executes the tests, stressing it according to the variables informed during the run.

 ## Technologies